brenapp/tm-switcher/README.md

 - Record timestamps for when each match starts and its timestamp in the livestream

 - Create recordings for every match

+- Support for events with multiple fieldsets and multiple divisions.
+This software assumes that *each* field set has its own livestream, so you will need to run an instance of the switcher for every livestream you wish to control.

 <img width="1124" alt="image" src="https://github.com/MayorMonty/tm-obs-switcher/assets/8839926/217ed739-fefb-4aa6-b24f-ace06457a8c7">